 The childminder is currently minding 14 children aged 12 months to 12 years.
-Clear information is gathered to enable the childminder to meet individual needs.
+Clear information is gathered to enable childminder to meet individual needs.
 The childminder offers flexible care tailored to each child with consistent, daily routines in place.
-She has been minding for 17 years and has good knowledge of child development which enables her to offer appropriate activities and play opportunities for children of a variety of ages.
+He has been minding for 9 years and has sound knowledge of child development which enables him to offer appropriate activities and play opportunities for children of a variety of ages.

 Children are confident, independent and developing their self-esteem.
 They ask questions and respond to new challenges by questioning and they use their own initiative.
 All children have their individual needs met and are developing a good range of knowledge and skills because the childminder plans and provides activities and play opportunities that they are interested in.
-The childminder appropriately challenges the children and praises achievements with positive comments.

-Children begin to distinguish right from wrong and form positive relationships because the childminder has consistent boundaries, and supports them appropriately including gentle reminders about sharing with each other and turn taking.
+Children begin to distinguish right from wrong and form positive relationships because the childminder has consistent boundaries and supports them appropriately including gentle reminders about sharing with each other and turn taking.
 The childminder listens to the children attentively and values their increasing confidence and communication skills.

-The childminder is beginning to use the 'Birth to three matters' framework document", and is due to attend training for this during March 2006.
-She is already covering many aspects for the 'Birth to three matters' document although the training will support this further.
-Younger children are encouraged to become vocal, for example through imitation and begin to use appropriate language and gestures to communicate their needs.
+The childminder is beginning to use the 'Birth to three matters' framework document and is due to attend training for this during March 2006.
+He is already covering many aspects for the 'Birth to three matters' document although the training will support this further.
+Younger children are encouraged to become vocal, for example through imitation and begin to use appropriate language and signs to communicate their needs.
 Older children want to communicate their thoughts, ideas and experiences, using language appropriately.
 They use their growing language skills to socialise and begin to negotiate with others.